builderssquad/eth-even-listener/README.md

 Make a simple smart contract event listener to get events from the smart contract in NodeJS app and be configure the finality

+Do not care about internal integrity and be notified about new finalized event inside the nodejs app

 ## Implementation

 * NodeJS module
-* build on top of getPastEvents
+* build on top of getPastEvents (https://web3js.readthedocs.io/en/v1.2.11/web3-eth-contract.html#getpastevents)
+* Used key-value storage DB to cash the data. if you delete the storage it will replay all transactions

 ## Dependencies